AdobeDocs/commerce-admin.en/help/stores-purchase/customer-account-create-order.md

 ### Add products from the Customer's Activities sidebar

-You can transfer items to the cart from a customer's wish list, as well as recently viewed, compared, or ordered items.
+You can transfer items to the cart from a customer's wish list, and recently viewed, compared, or ordered items.

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) one of the following sections: